Raising Resilient Kids

 - The importance of imagining the person we want our child to be at 35.
 How to take the long view of parenting?

-- How to Foster Resilience in Children / What are the two fundamental principles of building resiliance in our children?
+- How to Foster Resilience in Children / What are the two fundamental principles of building resilience in our children?
 Young people will be resilient when the important adults in their lives believe in them unconditionally and hold them to high expectations.

 - Unconditional love is key to resilience.
 It gives children the deep-seated security that allows them to take chances when they need to adapt to new circumstances and the knowledge that in the long run all will be okay.